PyCQA/baron/docs/index.rst

 * A :file:`formatting` node is similar in behaviour to a :file:`list` node but contains only formatting nodes.
 This is basically where Baron distinguish itself from ASTs.
 * A :file:`constant` node is a leaf of the FST tree.
-The second column always contains a string which is outputted directly.
-Compared to a :file:`key` node containing a string, the :file:`constant` node is identical for every instance of the nodes (e.g. the left parenthesis character :file:`(` in a function call node of the :file:`def` keyword of a function definition) while the :file:`key` node's value can change (e.g.  the name of the function in a function call node).
+The second column always contain a string which is outputted directly.
+Compared to a :file:`key` node containing a string, the :file:`constant` node is identical for every instance of the nodes (e.g. the left parenthesis character :file:`(` in a function call node or the :file:`def` keyword of a function definition) while the :file:`key` node's value can change (e.g. the name of the function in a function call node).

 Walktrough